English II Honors Syllabus

 Therefore, Unit Assessments tied to priority standards will be required to “make up” if not turned in.

-These Unit Assessments must be turned in AT LEAST TWO WEEKS before the end of the semester.
+Unit Assessments must be turned in AT LEAST TWO WEEKS before the end of the semester.
+I have a rolling deadline policy, which means I will accept late work during the unit in order to ensure you have time to complete assignments to the best of your ability.
+However, once a unit closes, there is no going back and making up work from the previous unit.
+So be sure you stay on top of your work.
 You should work with your teacher to come up with a plan to make up specific assignments that show you moving toward proficiency on the priority standards.

 Please do not simply complete a bunch of past assignments and expect them to automatically improve your grade.
 Grading is no longer a “points game” but based on students’ proficiency with the Language Arts skills.